Schema Design

 await articles.waitIndexing();

-Smart matching handles natural language queries across title and body:
+Smart matching handles natural language queries across title and body:- TypeScript

 // Search across title and body